daanvdberg/one-day-chat/README.md

-# Getting Started with Create React App
+# 1 Day Chat app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Run project

-In the project directory, you can run:
+To view the project in your browser you can use one of the following methods:

 ### `yarn start`

-Runs the app in the development mode.\
+Start the development server.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Please note, you may need to generate the static types for the GraphQL queries by running `yarn codegen`.

 ### `yarn build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
+You can then use `serve -s build` to serve it with a static server, or use any other tool of your choosing.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.